 That is very serious stuff!
 And it’s true.
 Does not your Bible speak to such issues pretty potently?
 Mine does.5 of the 12 seem to have their heads in the sand on this utterly crucial question – What is your reaction to the cataclysmic split in American evangelicalism, brought to light by the election of Donald Trump?Click To Tweet

-Here are the articles, with comments on the ones that passed my screening.
+Here are the article titles, with comments on the ones that passed my screening.

 Introduction: Still Evangelical?